 iOS devices can typically only open "universal links" (links that should open in-app) if the link is accessed from within one of the following applications:

 - Apple's native Mail app

 - Safari app (such as signing into Gmail via Safari)

-When a link is accessed from any other application on an iOS device the links may not open in the SocialChorus mobile app.
+When a link to SocialChorus is accessed from any other application on an iOS device the links may open in the mobile browser instead of the SocialChorus mobile app.
 For example, accessing a link via the Facebook app, Gmail app, or Slack app will take the user to the mobile web experience.

 The mobile app must have a stable network connection.

 Unstable network connections can cause an issue for iOS devices with recognizing a link as associated with an installed mobile app.
 If on an unstable connection, restricted bandwidth, or corporate wi-fi, please try connecting to a different network and then access the link.

 Android devices are not subject to all of the iOS restrictions outlined above, though it is very easy to mark "always open in Chrome" on an Android device.
 Please confirm that the Android device has not been configured to always open in Chrome before contacting firstname.lastname@example.org.